-Global cyber threats represent a multifaceted and pervasive challenge the modern digital encompassing spectrum of a malicious activities that exploit vulnerabilities across cyberspace.
-From sophisticated malware attacks designed to infiltrate systems and compromise data integrity deceptive phishing schemes aimed at manipulating individuals into disclosing sensitive information, the landscape of cyber threats is diverse and ever evolving.
+Global cyber threats represent a multifaceted and pervasive challenge in the modern digital era, encompassing a spectrum of malicious activities that exploit vulnerabilities across cyberspace.
+From sophisticated malware attacks designed to infiltrate systems and compromise data integrity to deceptive phishing schemes aimed at manipulating individuals into disclosing sensitive information. the landscape of cyber threats are diverse and ever evolving.
 The proliferation of interconnected devices, coupled with the increasing sophistication of cybercriminals and statesponsored actors, amplifies the complexity and scale of these threats.